-- Secure your communications: One way to improve your email security is to investigate disposable email providers that can offer you a one time address.
+- Secure your communications: One way to improve your email safety is to investigate disposable email providers that can offer you a one time address.
 Registering with a disposable email account can improve your privacy if a website or service provider finds their database is breached in the future.

 - Consider encrypting your email messages: This means that information you send and receive is scrambled and harder to intercept.
 PGP encryption is the most well known form of this and has been made easier to implement through the Mailvelope extension for Chrome and Firefox users.
-If you’re keen to encrypt you can investigate tools such as end to end encrypted messaging software like the Signal app for Android and iPhone.
+If you’re keen to encrypt you can investigate tools such as end to end encrypted messaging software like the Signal app for devices.

 3. Browser privacy protection: Your internet browser hoards a lot of personal information about you.
 Your browsing history – the sites you visit – and ‘cookies’ that record elements of your activity are just two examples of the data your browser may be collating by default.